I wrote this for a fellow Trauma Mama whose children are reacting to school starting. Sorry about all the links!!

 I tried to find calm, quiet, but still fun, things to do (Trapped in The House: Activities for Kids) so they wouldn't feel punished (taking a walk, letter parties … ).
 This wasn't about being in trouble or loss, they'd had enough of that; this was about making their life smaller.
 So they would feel SAFE.

 I worked with the school to try to find ways to reduce my child's stress there.
-(Anxiety Scale)
+(Anxiety Scale and Crisis Plan)

 Being a Therapeutic Parent SUCKS, but it does get better.